SenteonLLC/senteonllc.github.io/version/latest/Users.md

-# User System and Role Based Access Control
+# Overview
 Command Center gives you the ability to create and manage users in addition to your Master Account user.

-## Roles and Permissions
+# Roles and Permissions

 The Master Account user is automatically assigned the "Owner" role.
 This is the highest privileged role, and no other users can be assigned this role.